Why does the college need a new building?

 Legacy Hall is designed to promote collaboration and networking among students, faculty, alumni and visitors.
 The first floor will house a large lobby and atrium, along with a student commons area and a multipurpose event space.
 This will allow the college to host showcase events on site rather than other locations in Tallahassee.
 In addition, Legacy Hall will contain a number of collaboration areas where students and/or faculty can hold impromptu meetings, sketch ideas on erasable walls, or practice class presentations.
 Laboratory areas, such as the student incubator, the financial trading lab, and the expanded sales lab will further promote collaboration among students and faculty.
 Finally, Legacy Hall will include more classroom space to handle our current and future needs ranging from small seminar rooms to large lecture auditoriums.
 Legacy Hall is designed to be the hub of business collaboration at FSU, in Tallahassee, and the Big Bend region.

-Legacy Hall is estimated to cost $88 million, which includes all brick-and-mortar, technology and furnishings.
+Legacy Hall is estimated to cost $120 million, which includes all brick-and-mortar, technology and furnishings.
 The cost will be shared with the university.
-The College of Business is expected to raise $44 million in private support.
 A number of giving opportunities are available.

 Where will Legacy Hall be located?